ivan-kleshnin/kecasn/README.md

 ## Realistic Example

 Many older APIs consume and return data in snake_case format and a rewrite may cost $$$.
-Tolerating the problem is not an options cause snake_case will reach form names, validators, etc and you'll have to constantly think which case to use where.
+Tolerating the problem is not an option as from the fetching layer snake_case will quickly reach form field names, validators, etc and you'll have to constantly think which case to use where.

 ```ts
 import {pipe, fromSepCase, fromCamelCase, toSnakeCase, toCamelCase, convertData} from "kecasn"